AGIBOT X1 OmniPicker Product Manual

 ref0.save_config() // Save all the parameters

-Note: All parameter changes will take effect after saving and re-powering on.
+Note: All parameter changes take effect only after saving and power-cycling the device.

 1. Power on the gripper again.
 (Default self-enabled upon power-on)